 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

-chocolate.
+The Butterfinger fudge was disappointing; a powdery vanilla confection that tasted like plain sugar with the barest hint of the peanut butter candy.
+Bland and blah, with no trace of chocolate.
 The caramel nut was another matter.
 "This is really different, unlike any fudge I've ever had," exclaimed my tasting partner.
 "It's velvety!"

 I admit I'm not a huge fudge fanatic, but this stuff converted me.
 The caramel nut fudge was smooth and rich, more like truffle filling than the powdery fudge of my youth.
 The caramel was soft, with just a little bite, and the peanuts added a nice crunch and flavor reminiscent of a dark chocolate Snickers bar.
 We consumed the square in minutes.

 The Winner: Bass Pro Shops.
 I'd pack their caramel nut fudge in my (camping) sack any day!